Kianjn/Energy-Planning-Italy/README.md

 - Planning Mode, used when suggesting pathways to reach certain policies
 - Optimization: Least costly Solution
 - No unmet demand

+## Energy Systems Modelling Limitations
+- Modeler's approach may lead to forced solutions, and not unbiased ones.
+- Not every important factor can be evaluated mathematically. (e.g., Public opinion, Job employment,…)
+- Calliope optimizes based on the final demands and does not consider the process and the years in between.
+- Optimized solution is just one point in decision space.
+This single solution is based on a plethora of hypothesis, and many uncertainties are involved.
+Generating “Near-Optimal Solutions” can help us with that.

 ## 📄 References
 - Calliope: https://calliope.readthedocs.io/en/stable/
 - Gurobi: https://www.gurobi.com